sdetweil/MMM-Config/README.md

   create_form_for_module.sh (or .cmd on windows)  modulename
 ```

-   this will generate and create the file **schema.json** in the module folder, where MMM-Config would look for it. (warning it WILL overwrite the same named file without warning)
+   this will generate and create the file **MMM-Config.schema.json** in the module folder, where MMM-Config would look for it. (warning it WILL NOT overwrite the same named file, so if you have one and try to genertae a new one, oops.. no change)

-if the module has not been updated in a long time (mmm-Pages, ...etc) where it is unlikely the module files will ever be updated to include this schema.json file, then the form editor/author can submit the updated form (schema.json) as a PR to MMM-Config (in the schemas folder) and it will be distibuted and used from there
+if the module has not been updated in a long time (mmm-Pages, ...etc) where it is unlikely the module files will ever be updated to include this MMM-Config.schema.json file (as modulename.schema,json in the MMM-Config schemas folder) , then the form editor/author can submit the updated form (schema.json) as a PR to MMM-Config (in the schemas folder) and it will be distibuted and used from there

 	 the schema.json file has 3 sections